avantec-iot/avantec-thingsboard/docs/index.rst

 TA652FC-W Wi-Fi Thermostat
 ==============================

-These references will help you learn more about TA652FC-W Wi-Fi Thermostat, operate it, and even realize your personalized DashBoard.
+These references will help you learn more about TA652FC-W Wi-Fi Thermostat, operate it, and even realize your personalized Dashboard.

 * :doc:`Specification </device/ta652fc-w/ta652fc-w-specification>`
 * :doc:`Add to ThingsBoard </device/ta652fc-w/add-ta652fc-w-to-thingsboard>` |